Here is how we spend our day:

 Morning snack is served around 9:00 a.m.
 This is a special time for us as we work on many developmental skills.
 This time allows us to practice our table manners and social skills.
 Self-help skills are demonstrated through clearing of dishes, putting utensils away and pushing in our chairs.
 We are encouraged to engage in conversation at the meal table which enhances language and social skills.
 Lunch time and afternoon snack time are also times when we share news about ourselves, our families and friends.

 Thematic units are offered each month.
 Some examples include fire safety, dental care, farm animals and holidays.
-The Clubhouse sponsors special guests such as firefighters, dental hygienists, magicians, Santa Claus and the Easter Bunny, as well as field trips to Karate schools, swim lessons and Charmingfare Farm.
+The Clubhouse sponsors special guests such as firefighters, dental hygienists, magicians, Santa Claus and the Easter Bunny, as well as field trips to the Fire Station, Karate schools and Charmingfare Farm.
 A few of these are offered at an additional minimal fee.